That Toddling Town

 Traveling with my husband Jeff, a self-confessed foodie, one thing was for sure: we were going to eat well or not eat at all.
 And of course we had to eat.
 (Hey, I shed that nasty ED for a reason: I love food.)
 The most tantalizing meal we shared was brunch at Chicago Q, a high-end BBQ joint in the Gold Coast Historic District.
 I overindulged and felt nauseous for the remainder of the day, but oh, what a spread!

 Perhaps the most memorable moment during our trip was the brisk — on second thought, make that freaking frigid — walk around Wrigleyville in search of the Cubby Bear Sports Bar, where many years ago Jeff had eaten his first Chicago hot dog.
 Sadly, when we arrived the place still hadn’t opened its doors for business — it was still too early in the day.
-So we circled Wrigley Field, chatting about how great it would be to see a baseball game there if we did wind up moving there.
+So we circled Wrigley Field, chatting about how great it would be to see a baseball game if we did wind up moving there.

 “Let me take a picture of you in front of the marquee,” I suggested.
 So Jeff posed in front of the infamous red and white Wrigley Field sign as I removed my mittens and snapped a series of pictures on my phone.
 I captured one good shot and then promptly realized that my hand was stinging and bright pink in the early stages of frostbite.
 All of this had transpired within less than two minutes.